t0theheart/matrices-multiplier/README.md

 #### P.S
 Actually there is no true multithreading because of python GIL in this program.
-But I tried to demonstrate basic principles of creating a multithreading program!
+But I tried to demonstrate some basic principles of creating a multithreading program!